Te Ara Tupua

-Te Ara Tupua is a project to construct a 12 km safe cycling and walking path in New Zealand, between Melling in Lower Hutt and central Wellington.
-New Zealand Transport Agency / Waka Kotahi (NZTA) leads the project, with involvement from mana whenua (local Māori groups) Taranaki Whānui and Ngāti Toa, Wellington City Council, Hutt City Council and Greater Wellington Regional Council.
-The project is divided into three sections: Melling to Petone, Petone to Ngauranga, and Ngauranga to Wellington's central business district.
-NZTA estimates that by 2030, people will make over 2100 bike trips, 360 walking or running trips and 300 trips on e-scooters on the path each weekday.
+Te Ara Tupua is a 12 km safe cycling and walking path in New Zealand, between Melling, in Lower Hutt, and central Wellington.
+The cycleway and pathway is divided into three sections: Melling to Petone, Petone to Ngauranga, and Ngauranga to Wellington's central business district.
+New Zealand Transport Agency / Waka Kotahi (NZTA) led the project, with involvement from mana whenua (local Māori groups) Taranaki Whānui and Ngāti Toa, Wellington City Council, Hutt City Council and Greater Wellington Regional Council.
+NZTA estimates that by 2030, people will make over 2100 bike trips, 360 walking or running trips, and 300 trips on e-scooters on the path each week day.

+The cycleway and pathway was opened on 16 May 2026 by Minister of Transport Chris Bishop.

 Mana whenua involvement

 The name of the project, Te Ara Tupua (path of the ancients), derives from the legend of Whātaitai and Ngake, two mythological creatures who fought and in the process created various landforms around Wellington.
-Points along the cycleway will commemorate former pā sites, locations, and chiefs significant to local Māori, and Māori design concepts will be integrated into the project.
-Te Āti Awa chief Hōniana Te Puni will be commemorated at Honiana Te Puni Reserve at the north end of the Petone foreshore, and his cousin Te Wharepōuri will be remembered in the design of the cycleway bridge over rail tracks at Ngauranga.
-Two temporary buildings, to be known as Tāwharau Pods, have been built at Honiana Te Puni Reserve.
-These act as workshops for master carvers, whose carvings will be used on the path.
+Points along the cycleway commemorate former pā sites, locations, and chiefs significant to local Māori, and Māori design concepts are integrated into the design.
+Te Āti Awa chief Hōniana Te Puni is commemorated at Honiana Te Puni Reserve at the north end of the Petone foreshore, and his cousin Te Wharepōuri is remembered in the design of the cycleway bridge over rail tracks at Ngauranga.
+Two temporary buildings, known as Tāwharau Pods, were built at Honiana Te Puni Reserve.
+These were used as workshops for master carvers, whose carvings have been installed on the path.